fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 ![](../../images/4/19ea.png)

-### Limiting creating new notes to logged in users
+### Limiting creating new notes to logged-in users

 Let's change creating new notes so that it is only possible if the post request has a valid token attached.
 The note is then saved to the notes list of the user identified by the token.